ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 # TOPOLOGY

 The forward converter is a widely used topology in DC-to-DC conversion, especially for applications requiring electrical isolation and multiple outputs.
 This topology operates by transferring energy through a transformer during the on-state of the primary-side switch, with energy delivery controlled by the duty cycle of the switch.
+It is a buck-type converter implemented with the output LC filter structure.

+$${V_o \over V_i} = {Ns\over Np}*D$$

 The duty ratio, defined as the proportion of time the primary switch is on during a switching cycle, is a critical parameter in determining the output voltage of the forward converter.
 The relationship between the input voltage, duty ratio, and transformer turns ratio governs the output voltage.
 A feedback mechanism ensures the duty ratio is adjusted dynamically to maintain a stable output under varying input and load conditions.